wp-plugins/simple-job-board/readme.txt

 Yes, use shortcode with "excerpt" attribute i.e [jobpost excerpt="no"]

-= Can I show job listings for particular "Category" using a shortcode? = Yes, you can us a shortcode on post page i.e [jobpost category="fse"]
+= Can I show job listings for particular "Category" using a shortcode? = Yes, you can us a shortcode on post page i.e [jobpost category="category-slug"]

-= Can I show job listings for particular "Type" using a shortcode? = Yes, you can us a shortcode on post page i.e [jobpost type="ip"]
+= Can I show job listings for particular "Type" using a shortcode? = Yes, you can us a shortcode on post page i.e [jobpost type="type-slug"]

-= Can I show job listings for particular "Location" using a shortcode? = Yes, you can us a shortcode on post page i.e [jobpost location="UK"]
+= Can I show job listings for particular "Location" using a shortcode? = Yes, you can us a shortcode on post page i.e [jobpost location="location-slug"]

-= Can I use combination for various shorcodes to display job listings? = Yes, you can use various combinations of shortcodes with spaces i.e [jobpost location="UK" category"fse" type="ip"]
+= Can I use combination for various shorcodes to display job listings? = Yes, you can use various combinations of shortcodes with spaces i.e [jobpost location="location-slug" category="category-slug" type="type-slug"]

 = How Can I view the Applicant list for a Job Post? = In your WordPress admin panel, go to "Job Board" menu and "Applicants" section

-= Where can I use the Type, Location and Categories shortcodes? = You can use thes shortcodes while you create a New Page or New Post.
+= Where can I use the Type, Location and Categories shortcodes? = You can use these shortcodes while you create a New Page or New Post.

 = Where can I find more information about Simple Job Board? =
 You can visit <a href="http://www.presstigers.com">PressTigers Website</a> or <a href="http://www.presstigers.com/blog">blog</a> page.